Discover how to co-regulate, de-escalate and build long-term trust with vulnerable children.

 ✔️ Practical, non-restrictive, relationship-first approach

-This trauma-informed approach focuses primarily on the importance of keeping traumatised people safe, and avoiding further vulnerability and exploitation.
+This trauma-informed approach focuses primarily on the importance of keeping traumatised children and young people safe, and avoiding further vulnerability and exploitation.
 The relationship between supporter and individual is the most important element in this practice, and the initial focus should primarily be on safety, stability and balance.

 The key objectives of the approach are: